meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2020-09-17-shared-services-rigas.md

 I’d like to lay out a few big, simple ideas around which we can rally action and create fundamental change.
 Let me discuss five.
 - First, more competition leads to more options at a lower price and better quality.
 Federal contracting is an important part of how we meet our missions.
 Through our “Frictionless Acquisition CAP Goal,” we are improving how we develop our requirements and are using less burdensome, commercially-friendly innovative practices.
 These steps are helping us reduce barriers to entry so more small businesses and new entrants can compete for work.
 More competition means better products and lower costs for the taxpayer.
 - Second, decisions should be based on data and evidence.
 When looking at our engagement with the private sector, you see two types of business, those that engage very little with the government, and those where a majority of their business is conducted with the government.
 It shows our barriers to entry are too high, and that too many of the best firms don’t view doing business with the government as worth the cost.
 We need to better leverage data like this to improve our engagement with the private sector.
 More broadly, the use of data should inform all of our actions.
 - Third, we must be better about managing risk.
-Like in the case of background investigation reform I discussed earlier, we must be better about accepting that every action has risk, and we accept and mitigate risk without jeopardizing the mission.
+We must be better about acknowledging that while every action has risk, our job is to mitigate risk without jeopardizing the mission.
 But this requires discipline in assessing and managing risk, and engaging senior leadership in making those decisions.
 - Fourth, we should continue to expand the use of technologies like RPA and AI to lower the burden of outdated and low-value processes, and focus both our budgetary and human capital resources on delivering mission and providing excellent service.
 With the emergence of RPA and AI, we will see a shift in how agencies plan for human capital to address their mission requirements.
 We see reskilling and upskilling playing a major role in the human capital lifecycle, and this is the reason we think that the work under the PMA is so important to our success.
 - Fifth, and interrelated to our efforts to expand the use of emerging technologies, is overall burden reduction in government.
 The President has instructed government to “cut the red tape” and ensure that agencies can focus on their mission delivery.